 The Current Good Manufacturing Practice, Hazard Analysis, and Risk-based Preventative Controls for Human Food regulation (referred to as the Preventative Controls for Human Food regulation) is intended to ensure safe manufacturing/processing, packing, and holding of food products for human consumption in the United States.
 These preventative measures directly relate to the vision of the Food Safety Modernization Act.

 Colorado State University is providing extensive outreach though the CSU Food Safety Training Center to help ensure that all companies in food production and manufacturing understand and are able to comply with these rules.

-The Center is part of the Department of Bioagricultural Sciences and Pest Management, College of Agricultural Sciences at Colorado State University.
+The Center is part of the Department of Agricultural Biology, College of Agricultural Sciences at Colorado State University.
 The program draws on the expertise of faculty and staff to distribute information on the best way to manage pests using safe and effective strategies.
 Links to publications on pest management are found on this website.

 The mission of the Center is to provide research and outreach in integrated pest management (IPM) practices for sustainable plant and animal agriculture, small and large farms, non-crop lands and waterways, households, landscapes, green industry, schools, buildings and communities that encourage the use of multiple and flexible strategies for the control of insect pests, plant pathogens, and weeds, and in some situations (such as within structures) rodents and other vertebrates.